 Employees need to know that leaders see and recognise a job well done.
-We are all busy and sometimes it can feel that you don’t get the recognition you deserve for the hard work you put in.
-As a solution, we created Perkbox Recognition, a simple and easy way to showcase great contributions.
+We are all busy and every so often it can feel that you don’t get the recognition you deserve for the hard work you put in.

-This isn’t just for managers—the platform allows everyone in the company to recognise each others’ hard work and communicate their accomplishments, no matter the size or significance.
+This isn’t just for managers—the platform allows everyone in the company - wherever in the world they are - to recognise each other's hard work and communicate their accomplishments, no matter the size or significance.
 This ensures that employees are engaged as a team and are recognising the efforts of their colleagues too, as well as working hard to achieve their own goals.
-The tool also allows users to set polls to reward and incentivise each other’s accomplishments, and promote a sense of friendly competition between colleagues.
+The tool also allows users to create polls which promote a sense of friendly competition between colleagues.

 If you want to go one step further, you can set polls in line with company goals and values, and endorse specifically valued contributions to the company ethos.
 For when work is really outstanding and deserving of a material reward, you can choose from a range of rewards, within a budget that suits you.
 Nevertheless, whether this is a verbal or physical reward, by giving and receiving recognition, it keeps employees engaged as they know that their hard work is appreciated around the company.

 11. Shift focus from being present in the workplace to output